 Bacterial dermatitis and ringworm

-will prevent secondary ringworm from moving in behind their oozy skin.
+will prevent secondary ringworm from moving in behind the oozy skin.
 Cats have a high incidence of ringworm with skin disease, and this is a good choice for cats with skin issues.
-These pets often have the same issue in the ears, so use VET BASICS Medicated Ear Flush
+These pets often have the same issue in the ears, so use VET BASICS® Medicated Ear Flush

-to stay ahead of the ear irritation before bathing.
+before bathing to stay ahead of the ear irritation.
 Continue with daily treatment until the ears are normal color and not smelly.

 Skin problems often reoccur year after year, so remember when and what type of skin issue your pet had last year.
 Pick the product that best fits your pet's previous skin conditions, and start before the problem is out of control.
 No product will fit all your pet's needs, but by combining shampoos with a topical spray, we can control the issue and relieve your pet from irritation.